UMCFS/Rules/README.md

-# Rules documents for the Unofficial Micro Center Fan Server Discord community.
+# Unofficial Micro Center Fan Server Discord

+All rule documents and related resources.

+## Rule Documents Repository

 _This repository will house and document all changes made._